iamvasim786/spring-oauth2/README.md

 # spring-oauth2

-This is sample git app.
+This is sample git application.